 At the time of our visit, Hampton had two arcades.
 One burned down a few months later.
-Fortunately, it wasn't the one we went to, because if it ever burns down, police have a video of me saying I want to burn it down while kicking a pinball machine.
+Fortunately, it wasn't the one we went to, because if it ever burns down, the owners probably have a video of me saying I want to burn it down while kicking a pinball machine.
 Most of the games at Hampton are dirty, broken, or predate technology.
 The most odious is Sega's Titanic, an analog game with a capsized Titanic spinning in a whirlpool.
-The chutzpah to turn a thousand drownings into a game, let alone one I couldn't win, is unfathomable.
+The chutzpah to turn a thousand drownings into a game, let alone one it's impossible to win, is unfathomable.
 I wanted to get a refund, but couldn't climb the vertical floor leading to the counter.
 Another complaint about Hampton's arcades: they're specifically designed to be unnavigable on acid.

 In hell, this is all you see.